Migrating to Docker Compose

 $ curl localhost:8000

-Environment variables can also be given to the containers in Docker Compose.
+Environment variables can also be given to the containers in Docker Compose as follows:

 version: '3.8'